 In 1999, Rocky Mountain Radio Company announced its intentions to sell most of its stations to American General Media, LLC, a partnership with headquarters in Bakersfield, California.
 The ownership group became known as AGM-Rocky Mountain Broadcasting, LLC.
 Over the next five years, AGM would sell most of the Colorado mountain stations to NRC Broadcasting but retain ownership of KRTZ and KVFC.
 AGM would also end up purchasing other heritage stations in the Four Corners region.
 In Durango, AGM would purchase KPTE-FM (formerly known as KWXA) and KDGO-AM.
 The purchase of KDGO was a bit of a homecoming, as in the early 1990s, KRTZ and KVFC were sister stations with KDGO (which was owned by DeLane Broadcasting’s sister corporation Rampart Broadcasting).
 In Farmington, AGM purchased KENN-AM, KRWN-FM (two stations started by the Kendrick Family of Farmington) and KISZ-FM.
 This represented another homecoming, of sorts, as KISZ and KVFC were once sister stations (and, in fact, simulcast programming for a time).
 With the creation of this Four Corners regional radio entity, the ownership of the radio stations became known as Winton Road Broadcasting, LLC and part of the AGM family of stations.

 After the acquisition of KISZ-FM (known as Kiss Country, after a recent format change), the ownership saw little appeal in having two competing country stations in one group.
 In 2000, KRTZ changed its format to Adult Contemporary.
-Billed as “Today’s Hits & Yesterday’s Favorites”, the move would prove a popular one as, in 2007, KRTZ is the top-rated AC station in the Four Corners region.
+Billed as “Today’s Hits & Yesterday’s Favorites”, the move would prove a popular one as, in 2007, KRTZ took over as the top-rated AC station in the Four Corners region, playing a progressive mix of the best new music, along with the best of the classics and a smattering of cult classics!

 The saga has only begun, though, as KRTZ is going to take radio in the Four Corners Region and beyond into the 21st Century…and beyond!